Best Things To Do In Marseille

 • My favorite option: you can also get to know Les Calanques from the water by taking a trip on a pleasure boat.
 In my opinion it is the best way to spend a relaxing day in Marseille being in touch with nature and enjoying the beautiful views of the Mediterranean Sea.
 In my article Visit the Calanques National Park from Marseille I tell you all the options for a cruise in the Calanques, don't miss it!

-2. Stroll around the Old Port of Marseille
+2. Stroll around Marseille's Old Port

 Old Port| ©Pat Guiney